pwkasay/forest-explorer/README.md

 **A full-stack data engineering demo ingesting USFS Forest Inventory & Analysis data through automated QA/QC pipelines, transforming it with dbt, and serving it via a Vue dashboard with interactive geospatial carbon visualizations.**

-Built as a portfolio project demonstrating data engineering skills for climate tech — specifically the Data Engineer role at Funga, where the job is to own the "last mile" of a data stack that bridges genomic sequencing, geospatial analysis, and carbon accounting.
+Built as a portfolio project demonstrating data engineering skills for climate tech — a data stack that bridges genomic sequencing, geospatial analysis, and carbon accounting.

 ## Architecture